Horní Studénky

 Horní Studénky is a municipality and village in Šumperk District in the Olomouc Region of the Czech Republic.
-It has about 300 inhabitants.
+It has about 400 inhabitants.

 Etymology

 The name is probably derived from the Czech word studánky (i.e. 'springs') and refers to a large number of springs flowing from the slopes around the village.
 There is also a theory that the name is derived from studený, i.e. 'cold'.

 Geography

 Horní Studénky is located about 11 km west of Šumperk and 50 km northwest of Olomouc.
 It lies in the Zábřeh Highlands.
 The highest point is the Pustina hill at 626 m above sea level.
-The Nemilka Brook originates here and flows through the municipality.
+The Nemilka Stream originates here and flows through the municipality.

 History

 The first written mention of Horní Studénky is from 1353.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Horní Studénky is the Church of Saint Linhart.
 The original church was built shortly after the village was founded.
 The current building dates from 1666.